JoshCheek/8-LoLambda/lecture/033_define_the_lambda_calculus.md

 ---------------------------------

 So the lambda calculus, then,
-is just a way to reason about a programming with lambdas.
+is just a way to reason about programming with lambdas.